-To contend with the zenith of social media, Jonathan Anderson’s latest Loewe collection took a more mindful approach issuing copies of Bram Stoker’s Dracula, Miguel de Cervantes by Don Quixote, Madame Bovary by Gustave Flaubert, Joseph Conrad’s Heart of Darkness, Emily Bronte’s Wuthering Heights.
+To contend with the zenith of social media, Jonathan Anderson’s latest Loewe collection took a more mindful approach issuing copies of Bram Stoker’s Dracula, Don Quixote by Miguel de Cervantes, Madame Bovary by Gustave Flaubert, Joseph Conrad’s Heart of Darkness, Emily Bronte’s Wuthering Heights.
 The hardback, fabric-bound books feature sleeves photographed by Steven Meisel.
 At first it appeared as a marketing ploy, one destined for Instagram and dust collection on bookshelves.
-(17th to 19th century literary is not to be scoffed at.)
+(17th to 19th century literature is not to be scoffed at.)
 But on the morning of the show at the UNESCO headquarters at Place de Fontenoy on Friday morning, it became apparent that the message was extending to the clothes.
 His romantic vision of luxury fashion was in search of something soulful.

 His bricolage approach to luxury bears childlike sensibilities but it also echoes a resourcefulness that crystallises his aesthetic.
 It’s playfully stern, as oxymoronic as that is.
 Take for example a staid greyscale outfit: swishy trousers, a loose shirt but enriched with a polka-dot scarf utilised as a tie.
 Or a grandfather shirtdress with a black mesh skirt and animal-skin accessories.
 (It should be noted how he skilfully imbues subtle perversities into the work here.)
 Houndstooth suits with pockets and brown leather accents aplenty and pleated trenches stood out as signifiers of subverted luxury.
 He crafted a dialogue between polish and ease and it was rivetingly luxe from beginning to end.
 He provided solutions for women’s winter wardrobes, undoubtedly.